Jelbang: Nepalese Civil War

 Jelbang was used by Maoist rebels during the Nepalese Civil War as a military base where they trained recruits.
 In 2003, government forces sent in helicopters which heavily bombed Jelbang, killing large amounts of people.
 At least 68 people from Jelbang died during the war, including 30 who died in the village itself.
 Almost all died at the hands of the police or military This was the highest amount of killings during the war, and are now known as the Jelbang Killings.
-In commemoration of the killings, Jailwang has been described as a "Model Peace Village" and a "Village of Martyrs".
+In commemoration of the killings, Jelbang has been described as a "Model Peace Village" and a "Village of Martyrs".

-Postwar Nepal

-In 2020, an Article in Nagarik reported that a defunct Mine in Jelbang would be converted into a Museum.
-Local Authorities hope it may boost Tourism in Jelbang.
+Demographics

+According to the National Census 2021, the population of Jelbang is 3037 of which 1577 are females and 1460 are males and there are 600 households.
+The number of households with access to electricity is 100% and the number of households with access to clean drinking water is also 100%.

+Caste

+Population of Jelbang 80% of Magar community remaining 20% are Dalits.
+Within the Magar caste the clans Budha Magar, Roka Magar, Pun Magar and Gharti Magar are inhabited.
+The Dalit community includes the clans Nepali, Sunar, BishowKarma., Kami, and Damai.

+Language

+In Jelbang 99% of the population speaks Magar Kham due to the Magar community being in the majority, Dalit's also speak Magar Kham.